By Brigitta Poulos

-Many businesses have some form of incentive or bonus scheme for the purposes of motivating their employees or retaining their loyalty.
-Commission payments are one such type of bonus – they fluctuate based on an employee’s sales or the value they earn for the business, and are often calculated based upon a fee, percentage or rate of the employee’s success.
+Many businesses have some form of incentive or bonus scheme to motivate their employees or retain their loyalty.
+Commission payments are one such type of bonus – they fluctuate based on an employee’s sales or the value they earn for the business and are usually calculated based upon a fee or percentage of the sales.

-While there is nothing wrong with the basic concept of paying for “results” rather than time, employers must be careful that they are not breaching their employment obligations by choosing to implement a commission structure.
+While there’s nothing wrong with the basic concept of paying for results rather than time, employers must be careful that they’re not breaching their employment obligations by choosing to implement a commission-only wage structure.

 Commission as an extra incentive

-Many industries, such as retail, utilise a system whereby employees are paid an hourly wage or annual salary but also have the ability to earn greater amounts through a commission scheme which pays a percentage of the employees’ sales.
+Many industries, such as retail, utilise a system whereby employees are paid an hourly wage or annual salary, but they can also earn greater amounts through a commission scheme that pays a percentage of the employees’ sales.

-In this scenario, the commission payment is additional to their wages such that if an employee was unable to make the required sales and was therefore eligible for little to no commission in a particular period, the employer would not be liable for an underpayment.
+In this scenario, the commission payment is in addition to their wages, in such a way that if an employee was unable to make the required sales and was therefore eligible for little to no commission in a particular period, the employer wouldn’t be liable for an underpayment claim.

 This type of commission is merely used as an incentive to keep employees working hard and striving to reach their goals.

-Any business can implement a scheme which offers commission payments as an extra incentive, as this is “above and beyond” your minimum obligations.
-However, we recommend that you carefully consider how you will introduce it, such as whether you include it in individual contracts or company-wide policies, and how much discretion you will have to change or remove the scheme at any time.
+Any business can implement a scheme that offers commission payments as an extra incentive, as this is above and beyond your minimum obligations.
+However, an award or enterprise agreement can set out rules about how this can be done, so it’s recommended that you seek guidance from our HR Assured team before introducing a paid commission incentive.
+You’ll also need to carefully consider how the incentive will be introduced; for example, whether you include it in individual contracts or company-wide policies, and how much discretion you will have to change or remove the scheme at any time.

-As can be seen, the rules surrounding commission-only employees are fairly stringent, and there are relatively few modern awards which permit it at all.
+As a result, the rules surrounding commission-only employees are stringent, and there are relatively few modern awards that permit it at all.

-In regards to award and agreement-free employees, they can be paid commission on the condition that they still receive at least the national minimum wage.
-This doesn’t provide much benefit to employers as effectively it becomes a “rose by any other name” scenario – if you’re paying commission that is at least equal to an hourly wage, then you might as well be simply paying the hourly wage itself.
+Award and agreement-free employees can only be paid commission on the condition that they are still paid at least the national minimum wage.
+This doesn’t provide much benefit to employers as effectively it becomes a rose by any other name scenario – if you’re paying a commission that is at least equal to an hourly wage, then you might as well be paying the hourly wage itself.

 Making the right decisions

-If you are considering implementing either a commission incentive scheme, or are wondering whether you are permitted under the applicable award or agreement to put in place commission-only payments, we recommend you seek assistance from a qualified professional.
-The risks of getting it wrong range from underpayment claims leading to fines and reputational damage, to being locked into inescapable obligations to pay bonuses despite illogical results.
+If you’re considering implementing either a commission incentive scheme or are wondering whether you’re permitted under the applicable award or agreement to enact a commission-only employment arrangement, we recommend you seek assistance from a qualified workplace professional.
+Getting it wrong can mean significant fines from underpayment claims and reputational damage to being contractually obliged to pay unintentionally guaranteed bonuses.

-For more information on commission and what it means for you, clients should contact the HR Assured team.
-If you’d like more information about the benefits of becoming an HR Assured client contact us today for an informal chat.
+For more information on commission and what it means for you, clients should contact the team at HR Assured via our 24/7 Telephone Advisory Service.